CrypticSquirrel/Eat4Wellness/client/README.md

 # BetterFood's Client Repository

-This README purpose is to help developers get their local developement environment up and running with this app's client.
+This README purpose is to help developers get their local developement environment up and running with this app's client-side code.
 It was created for VSCode.

 Running Front-End
 --